 Election day isn't till November 3, but Mr Trump's campaign began a whole 16 months before voters get to make their choice.

-In the UK prime ministerial hopefuls officially only have 38 days to appeal to voters before an election, so why is America's presidential election cycle so long?
+In the UK prime ministerial hopefuls officially have just 38 days to campaign before an election, so why is America's presidential election cycle so long?

 Stage one: Candidates announce their intentions to run

 Even before an incumbent president - this time Donald Trump - officially launches their re-election campaign, candidates from the opposing wing of politics announce their intentions to run - this time the Democrats from the left.

 As opposed to the UK system, where a party leader is already selected to lead the fight for election, in America candidates are selected through a series of primaries and caucuses and anyone can throw their hat into the ring - so long as they are able to tick three boxes:

 1. A natural born US citizen2.
 Over 35 years of age3.
 US resident for over 14 years